Oyewole Diya

+Early life

+Diya was born on 20 August 1960.
+He was the younger brother of Nigerian military officer Oladipo Diya.

 Political career

 Diya served as a member of the House of Representatives, where he represented the Somolu Federal Constituency of Lagos State in the 6th (2007–2011) and 8th (2015–2019) National Assemblies.
+He also served two terms in the House of Assembly Lagos state, representing somolu constituency l.

 Death

 Diya died on 9 August 2024, at the Lagos State University Teaching Hospital (LASUTH) in Ikeja, Lagos State.